ricardoahumada/myinsuranceapp/H1_REQUIREMENTS.md

 - password2: RTJY/KJMsIgSLCpQfZepgicay3t5PoYG

 ### 5. Kubernetes workloads
-You can deploy in mminikube or AKS.
+You can deploy in minikube or AKS.
 In any case, the kubernetes workloads must be called like this:
 - deployment:
 - service:
 You must port forward the service to this port: